 - To apply for the Pell Grant, you must be enrolled in at least one credit hour as an eligible UofL degree-seeking undergraduate student.

 - To apply for a Stafford, Graduate PLUS, and/or Parent PLUS loans, you must be enrolled at least half-time as an eligible UofL degree-seeking student.
 For summer, half-time is defined as 6 hours for Undergraduate students and 3 hours for Graduate/Professional students.
 For the Parent PLUS or the Graduate Professional PLUS loans, the student must complete the Summer Aid Request form in addition to completing the procedures outlined on our Loan web page.

-- For 2014-2015, it is critical for students dependent on financial aid for account settlement and living expenses to apply early.
+- For 2015-2016, it is critical for students dependent on financial aid for account settlement and living expenses to apply early.
 A processed FAFSA and all required verification documents, or notice of any outside or departmental scholarships must be on file in the UofL Financial Aid office by early July in order for you to receive actual or anticipated aid.
-If you submit documents after this date, then you may not have actual or anticipated aid in time to settle your fall 2014 bill, you and will need to settle their charges through other means.
+If you submit documents after this date, then you may not have actual or anticipated aid in time to settle your fall 2015 bill, and you will need to settle their charges through other means.
 Descriptions of other methods for account settlement are available on the Bursar's Office website.